yidans/yidans.github.io/_pages/publications.md

 ---
 # Accepted
+- Sun, Y. (2025).
+Scalable Estimation of Exponential Random Graph Models on Large Networks, under review at *The Web Conference (TheWebConf)*, 2025.
-- Gawin, C., Sun, Y., & Kejriwal, M. (2023).
-Navigating Semantic Relations: Challenges for Language Models in Abstract Common-Sense Reasoning, under review at *The Web Conference (TheWebConf)*, 2024.
+- Gawin, C., Sun, Y., & Kejriwal, M. (2025).
+Navigating Semantic Relations: Challenges for Language Models in Abstract Common-Sense Reasoning, under review at *The Web Conference (TheWebConf)*, 2025.

 ---

 # Under Review
-- Sun, Y. (2024).
-Scalable Estimation of Exponential Random Graph Models on Large Networks, under review at *The Web Conference (TheWebConf)*, 2024.
 - Patil, V., Bacha, S. V., Yamani, R., Sun, Y., & Kejriwal, M. (2024).
 Beyond the Star Rating: A Scalable Framework for Aspect-Based Sentiment Analysis Using LLMs and Text Classification, under review at *Journal of Computational Social Science*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
 Structural modeling of campaign finance decisions in the US House of Representatives, under review at *NPJ Complexity*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
 Is climate identity as polarized as political identity?, under review at *NPJ Climate Action*, 2024.